internet-sicherheit/eco-blockchain-governance/governance/0018-application-process/rfc-18.md

 ## Summary

-The RFC provides the guidelines to develop application process to select new members to join a consortial blockchain network.
+The RFC provides an overview of requirements that can be used as a guideline to develop a application process to select new members to join a consortial blockchain network.

 ## Motivation